Tina Charles (basketball): College career

-WNBA
+WNBA career

-Connecticut Sun
+Connecticut Sun (2010–2013)

 Charles was the overall #1 pick in the 2010 WNBA draft, selected by the Connecticut Sun.

 Charles was named the 2010 WNBA Rookie of the Year.
-In her first season, she set all-time league records for rebounds, with 398 (a record that has since been broken by Jonquel Jones in 2017), and double-doubles with 22. (both scoring and rebounds in double digits).
+In her first season, she set all-time league records for rebounds, with 398, and double-doubles with 22 (both scoring and rebounds in double digits).

 On September 2, 2011, Tina Charles had 10 points, 10 assists and 16 rebounds for the first triple-double in Connecticut Sun history, and only the fifth such accomplishment in WNBA history.
 Charles had eight assists at halftime, and was taken out of the game with nine, because the lead over the opponent was so large.
 The coach did put her back in the game in the fourth quarter, and she earned an assist on a pass to Jessica Moore, leading to the triple double.
 However, subsequent review by the league resulted in a change, as three of the assists should not have been credited to Charles, so she ended the game with seven assists, not ten.

 On August 18, 2012, Charles recorded nine rebounds in an 85–74 win over the Liberty.
 One of the rebounds in the second quarter pushed her career total to 1,000.
 She accomplished this milestone faster than any other WNBA player in history.
 She reached 1,000 rebounds in her 89th game, surpassing the record formerly held by Yolanda Griffith, who reached 1,000 rebounds in her 92nd game.

 Charles was named the 2012 MVP of the WNBA, winning 25 of 41 first place votes.
 She led the league in the number of double-doubles recorded, and set the mark for the fastest player in WNBA history to reach 900, 1,000 and 1,100 rebounds.